dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 single monad.

 Finally, $highestEffectMonad$ is a function that takes two monads and returns the one, which encodes more effects.
+An important internal assumption in MIL is that the $highestEffectMonad$ is used only on compatible monads (see
+$isCompatibleMonad$).
 We define that monads combined with monad cons have a higher effect than a single monad:

 \infrule{isMonadCons(M_1) \andalso isSingleMonad(M_2)}{highestEffectMonad(M_1, M_2) = M_1}
 \infrule{isSingleMonad(M_1) \andalso isMonadCons(M_2)}{highestEffectMonad(M_1, M_2) = M_2}